TatjanaSikimic/python-forum-assignment/README.md

 Posts function similarly to threads, they should contain the same things as threads (Title, user data, datetime of creation, datetime of update).
 They must also contain text content, with a size of minimum 50 characters, and optionally contain attachments (Attachments are uploaded as files, there can be multiple attachments on the same post).

-Example of the post without attachments:
+Partial example of the post without attachments (Fields that should be presented):

 ```json
 {